-Testing Observations:
+Testing Observations

-12/15/23 started testing.
-Only did one graph on test subjects 1 and 2 It takes a long time to explain the concept of exoplanets and scatter plots to test subjects.
-This can be skipped in AI
+12/15/23 - started testing.
+Only did one graph on test subjects 1 and 2

+- It takes a long time to explain the concept of exoplanets and scatter plots to test subjects.
+This can be skipped in AI - Both test subject one and two circled the points (15, 3) and (18,3) - Both took thirty seconds to complete star a

-Both test subject one and two circled the points (15, 3) and (18,3) Both took thirty seconds to complete star a 12/16/23 continued to test.
-Finished all six graphs on test subjects one and two For test subject one, scatter plots for Star A and E were the most difficult to analyse as the points were too close to each other.
-For test subject one, It was hard to determine if the dips were due to an exoplanet or other factors.
-Finished testing for test subjects 1 and 2 As test subject 1 and 2 continue to analyse graphs the time it took reduced to about 17 seconds each For test subject two, the first graph was also difficult because they did not understand the concept.
-For test subject two, they understood the concept by visualising the star and how the exoplanet reduces the brightness of the star.
+12/16/23 - continued to test.
+Finished all six graphs on test subjects one and two

+- For test subject one, scatter plots for Star A and E were the most difficult to analyse as the points were too close to each other. - For test subject one, It was hard to determine if the dips were due to an exoplanet or other factors. - Finished testing for test subjects 1 and 2 - As test subject 1 and 2 continue to analyse graphs the time it took reduced to about 17 seconds each - For test subject two, the first graph was also difficult because they did not understand the concept. - For test subject two, they understood the concept by visualising the star and how

+- the exoplanet reduces the brightness of the star.
 This means that it should be explained how exoplanets reduce star brightness from the perspective of Earth.
 This will ensure clarity about the topic.

-12/17/23 completed more testing on human participants.
-Had three participants tested at the end of the day For test subject three, they mentioned that they liked how I explained the tests For test subject three, they mentioned that that they found the test interesting For test subject three and four, they mentioned how they found it easier as they analysed more scatterplots For test subject three and four, both found star A the hardest because it was the first one and it was hard to understand For test subject five, they used a method which involved looking for an average layer of dots.
-Any dot that was under this average layer, was considered a dip.
-12/19/23 completed all of human testing For test subject six, they found all scatter plots were the same difficulty For test subject six, mentioned how it was not easy to identify recurring patterns in the graphs Planning to test more human subjects Test subject six did not have a pattern in the time as in their time was relatively similar the entire time and did not reduce
+12/17/23 - completed more testing on human participants.
+Had three participants tested at the end of the day

+- For test subject three, they mentioned that they liked how I explained the tests - For test subject three, they mentioned that that they found the test interesting - For test subject three and four, they mentioned how they found it easier as they analysed more scatterplots - For test subject three and four, both found star A the hardest because it was the first one and it was hard to understand - For test subject five, they used a method which involved looking for an average layer of dots.
+Any dot that was under this average layer, was considered a dip. - For test subject five, they found star c the most difficult because it was not very easy to identify the average layer. - For test subject five, they mentioned how I should have explained the tests better for example, explain transit photometry in detail, how data will be used and explain exoplanets better